MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_02_lab_ak.md

 ## Microsoft Azure user interface

-Given the dynamic nature of Microsoft cloud tools, you might experience Azure UI changes after the development of this training content.
-These changes might cause the lab instructions and lab steps to not match up.
+Given the dynamic nature of Microsoft cloud tools, you might experience Azure user interface (UI) changes after the development of this training content.
+These changes might cause the lab instructions and lab steps to not match.

 Microsoft updates this training course when the community brings needed changes to our attention; however, because cloud updates occur frequently, you might encounter UI changes before this training content updates. **If this occurs, adapt to the changes, and then work through them in the labs as needed.**